garrandall/popular-music-data/tracks/if-a-man-answers-bobby-darin.md

 ---

 If a man answers your phone when I call
-Ooh... there's gonna be some screamin'
+Oh.. there's gonna be some screamin'
 And that ain't all
 'cause if I'm here callin' you
 Then who's the who I'm talkin' to?